ImperialCollegeLondon/RSEBlog/docs/posts/20241021_hacktoberfest24.md

 ![In person attendees _in the flow_.](images/hacktoberfest24/attendees_day1.jpg){: .no-caption style="display:block;margin:auto;width:69%" }

 The second event, on the 23rd of October, took place at the Seminar and Learning Centre (SALC-10), with several participants in person related to on-going projects of the RSE Team.
-On this occasion, we had pizza for lunch, because what a better companion to codding than pizza?
+On this occasion, we had pizza for lunch, because what a better companion to coding than pizza?

 ## Projects